NBA 10-Day Contract: How Does it Work?

 You might recognize his name from his father and brother, but this less popular Curry has made a name for himself on the court.
 He is a G-League leading scorer that sometimes seems to struggle on the defensive end of the court and doesn’t have top levels of athleticism.
 Notably, he was an improved distributor in the 2014-2015 season with the Erie Bayhawks, and his shooting stands out on the team.

-He has played only two NBA games with the Cleveland cavaliers and another with Memphis Grizzlies, both on 10-day contracts.
-He currently plays for the Brooklyn Nets earning an estimated salary of $8,207,518.
+He played only two NBA games with the Cleveland Cavaliers and another with Memphis Grizzlies, both on 10-day contracts.
+He later became an established NBA shooting specialist with stops including Dallas, Portland, Sacramento, Philadelphia, Brooklyn and Charlotte.

 Chuck Hayes